-Are you getting it?
+Did you get it?

 The moment your blog name has a benefit factor in it, you are the winner.

-Look at your competitor blog names
+Look at your competitor's blog names

-Prepare a list of core keywords
+Prepare a list of niche keywords

-Before even starting to research your blog name, first you need to come with some of the words that are central to your niche idea.
+Before starting to research your blog name, it is important to come up with some words that are central to your niche idea.
 These words should include verbs, abbreviations, and phrases related to your niche.

 Mix ‘n match

-Now you have a list of your niche related terms, it’s time to mix and match them and find available domain names.
+Now you have a list of your niche-related terms, it’s time to mix and match them and find available domain names.

-Here we will be using a tool called Dotomator, it helps you easily check the availability of domain names that are a combination of words you provide the tool.
+Here we will be using a tool called Dotomator; it helps you easily check the availability of domain names that are a combination of words you provide the tool.

 Untapped reservoir of brandable names